melvinwevers/CV_tutorial/README.md

 Welcome to this workshop on Computer Vision and Convolutional Neural Networks.
 In a couple of steps we explain how computer vision techniques can be used to manipulate and analyse images and how convolutional neural networks (using KERAS) use transformations to analyse visual material.

-### To do
-- Improve classifier
-- Remove output in notebook

 ## Installation instructions

 ### Install using Anaconda